aaronserlinggoldberg/policies/source/sections/disaster_recovery_policy.md

 The notification sequence is listed below:

 * The first responder is to notify the CTO.
 All known information must be relayed to the CTO.
-* The VP of Engineering is to contact the Web Services Team and inform them of the event.
+* The CTO is to contact the Web Services Team and inform them of the event.
 The CTO is to to begin assessment procedures.
 * The CTO is to notify team members and direct them to complete the assessment procedures outlined below to determine the extent of damage and estimated recovery time.
 If damage assessment cannot be performed locally because of unsafe conditions, the CTO is to following the steps below.
 	* Damage Assessment Procedures:
-	* The CTO and VP of Engineering are to logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.
+	* The CTO is to logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.
 	* Alternate Assessment Procedures:
-	* Upon notification from the CTO, the VP of Engineering is to follow the procedures for damage assessment with combined Dev Ops and Web Services Teams.
+	* Upon notification from the CTO, the Dev Ops and Web Services Teams are to follow the procedures for damage assessments.
 * The Provata Health Contingency Plan is to be activated if one or more of the following criteria are met:
 	* Provata Health will be unavailable for more than 48 hours.
 	* Hosting facility is damaged and will be unavailable for more than 24 hours.